About UH Racing

 UH Racing is a team of undergraduate students at the University of Hertfordshire who compete in the worldwide phenomenon that is Formula Student.
 Each year a new single seat race car is designed, manufactured and built by the team, with support from the university, partners, and alumni.
 The majority of the team is made up of second and final year Bachelors and Masters students from the School of Engineering and Technology.

 UH Racing was founded in 1997 by a small group of students at the university with a passion for motorsports and the aim of competing in the Formula Student UK competition the following year.
-In the twenty years that have passed since the team was founded, it has flourished and greatly expanded, competing in Formula Student competitions worldwide; making great achievements and collecting many awards along the way.
+In the twenty four years that have passed since the team was founded, it has flourished and greatly expanded, competing in Formula Student competitions worldwide; making great achievements and collecting many awards along the way.
 Some of the teams’ greatest achievements to date include producing the first hydrogen powered Formula Student car and competing with the first electric Formula Student car.

 UH22 allowed the team to end its combustion era on a high in 2019, enabling the team to open a new chapter in its long history: for the 2020 season, UH Racing will return to an electric powertrain.
 Since it became the first British team to complete an event with an electric vehicle, countless advancements have been made in the world of EVs.
 Consequently UH23 will feature a high-voltage system powering four in-hub motors, bringing the team right up to speed with the most sophisticated electric vehicle systems.